james-burt/pennineway/route.markdown

 |:--:|
 | *The Dalesman Cafe* |

 This section takes walkers from the Peak District to the Yorkshire Dales.
 The day's route passes through a number of small villages: Lothersdale and Thornton-in-Craven, East Marston and Gargrave.
-The last of these includes the famous Dalesman Cafe.
+From Lothersdale, the path climbs to Pinhaw Beacon from where Pen-y-ghent can be visible on a clear day.
+Gargrave includes the famous Dalesman Cafe.
 From here, the route continues to Malham.
 It's worth taking the time while here to visit the impressive Gorsdale Scar.

 | ![Malham](/assets/malham.jpg) |
 |:--:|